2011B4A7584P/Udacity/Data_Engineer/Data_Wrangling_With_MongoDB/L1_Learnings.md

 	* identify errors or outliers in entire data - there are in fact severals ways to check for errors and also for checking whether data is within or outside range of expected values
 	* find missing values in the data
 	* finally, we need to ensure that the data will support the kind of queries that we need to make - the idea here is to eliminate surprises here to avoid leading to bad analysis later

+* TABULAR DATA: Source - MS OFFICE, Excel, Calc from Apache OpenOffice, Google Spreadsheets
+	* Each row here represents a data item - call it observation, record etc
+	* Each column represent a field - call it an attribute for an observation
+	* Each value is the data entry in the cell corresponding to the value of the field for a given observation